JactusTheCactus/superpowers/index.md

 All super powered individuals are sorted by two stats; Their power, and the strength of that power.
-There are SEVEN different classifications of power one can have; Petra, Ignis, Thalass, Anemos, Tonit, Solis, Skia.These powers are divided into three tiers, each rarer than the last:
+There are SEVEN different classifications of power one can have; Petra, Ignis, Þalass, Anemos, Tonit, Solis, Skia.
+These powers are divided into three tiers, each rarer than the last:
 - Tier-2 is 100 times rarer than Tier-3
 - Tier-1 is 100 times rarer than Tier-2
 - Tier-1 is 10,000 times rarer than Tier-3